mdancho84/mdancho84.github.io/_posts/2020-08-26-five-minute-time-series-seasonality.md

 __Have 5-minutes?
 Then let's learn time series.__ In this short articles series, I highlight how you can get up to speed quickly on important aspects of time series analysis.
-Today we are focusing preparing data for timeseries analysis rolling calculations.
+Today we are focusing on seasonality in time series data.

 ### Updates